 It sounds obvious but what you need to consider first and foremost is how strenuous the trek is going to be for you and whether you feasibly have the capacity to take it on.
 Do some research into the distance you will be covering on average each day and the kind of terrain you will be crossing.
 Is that something you’ve experienced before?
 How did you find it?
 (And how long ago was that and how many inches has your waist grown by?)

 For something like the Annapurna Circuit or the 12-day Upper Mustang Trail where the epic Himalayan landscape encountered is harsher and the air thinner, a much higher level of fitness will be required.
+The same goes for Everest Base Camp.
+When training for a trek, you have to take all these things into account.

 Getting fit for hiking can be as simple as just getting out and walking more.
 Even just a brisk 30 minutes each day can bring huge health benefits, including an increase in cardiovascular and pulmonary (heart and lung) fitness, stronger muscles and bones and a reduction in the risk of heart disease.
 If you lead a busy lifestyle try and work in that 30 minutes by getting out on your lunch break or jumping off the bus a stop or two early.
+You don't necessarily need fancy training plans.

 If you’ve got a big trek coming up try and take on some routes that might replicate the demands you can expect, and build up the distance and difficulty more and more with each excursion.